 Proposals for awards of Scholarships and Exhibitions and promotions from Exhibitioner to Scholar are made by Tutors at the College's Executive Council, usually after initial proposal at the Tutors' Meeting.
+Promotions are made on the basis of results obtained in University examinations and/or a review of a student's College academic work.
+For students taking the First Public Examination in Hilary of their first year, awards are considered in Trinity Term.
+For students taking the First Public Examination in Trinity of their first year, awards are considered in Michaelmas Term.
+Students whose First Public Examination takes place in their second year may be considered for promotion in their fourth Term.

-To ensure consistency across subjects, awards are made in a gathered field.
-The main exercise takes place at the beginning of Michaelmas Term each year, on the basis of results in Trinity Term's University examinations and a review of the previous year's work.
-The list of awards is finalised and the elections made at the Fifth Week meeting of the Governing Body.
-There is a supplementary exercise at the beginning of Trinity Term, principally on the basis of results in Hilary Term examinations.
-Exceptionally, awards may be made at other times.
-The criteria that contribute to the making of an award are:
+The list of awards is finalised and the elections usually made at the Fifth Week meeting of the Governing Body but exceptionally may be made at other times.
+The criteria that may contribute to the making of an award are: